Purpose and scope

 The statistical information referred to above will be viewable by site administrators and certain other Ministry of Business, Innovation and Employment staff.
 It may also be shared with other government agencies.

 Browser or ‘web’ cookies are small text files that are sent by a website and stored on your computer's hard drive.
-Cookies are generally used to improve your experience of a website (eg by remembering preferences you have set) and to track site usage.
+Cookies are generally used to improve your experience of a website (for example by remembering preferences you have set) and to track site usage.

 MBIE websites have security measures in place to prevent the loss, misuse and alteration of information under our control.
 In order to maintain the cyber security of MBIE systems and information, MBIE systems are subject to ongoing monitoring (including activity logging), analysis and auditing.
 We may use information about your use of our websites and other IT systems to prevent unauthorised access or attacks on these systems or to resolve such events.
 We may use this information even if you are not involved in such activity.
 MBIE may utilise services from one or more third party suppliers to monitor or maintain the cyber security of its systems and information.
 These third party suppliers will have access to monitoring and logging information as well as information processed on MBIE websites and other IT systems.